miso-lims/walkthroughs/3-0-libraries.md

 and indices can be added based on the box position.

 1. On the _Boxes_ page, find your box and click on its link.
-1. Select all the aliquots in your box by either control-clicking all the aliquots in the box (command-click on a Mac).
+1. Select all the aliquots in your box by control-clicking all the aliquots in the box (command-click on a Mac).
 If the aliquots are all in one row or column, you can click on the row/column header to select all items in that row or column.
 Use control-click (or command-click) to select more than one row or column.